Theres a good reason it cost's money to have it fixed.!!!

 - If you don't use the correct heating methods or desoldering methods, you are at high risk of causing heat damage to the board such as blistering (pop-corning) where bubbles appear on the green masking which can break 2nd level tracers and drop-through's that run through the centre of board.
 This means they have to be found using a electrical test meter, and if possible bridged with fine wire.

 - Consoles use thermal paste and pads to conduct heat away from hot chips such as the ram and main processing / gpu chips.
-IF Put back incorrectly or even left out can cause rapid over heating or long term high temperatures in operation causing heat damage after 6 - 8 months which can lead to board failure.
+IF Put back incorrectly or even left out can cause rapid over heating or long term high temperatures in operation causing heat damage, leading to board failure.

 - IF you don't use the correct types of flux when soldering or de-soldering, you make crappy weak brittle solder joints that don't last.